 - 13.5.4.
-Water Improvements: As of adoption of this Plan, the Albuquerque-Bernalillo County Water Utility Authority (ABCWUA) was reviewing a 2012 draft Northwest Service Area Integrated Infrastructure Plan for an area that includes Volcano Heights, which identifies the size of water transmission trunk lines, storage capacity, water treatment, and fire storage necessary to support development.
-It's expected to be adopted by the ABCWUA by June/July 2013.
-[106] - (i) Increased demand within both the Corrales and Volcano Trunks will require additional treatment capacity at the wells within both these trunks. - (ii) Additional storage capacity (i.e. an additional water tank) may be needed to provide fire protection to new development within Volcano Heights.
+Water Improvements: As of adoption of this Plan, the Albuquerque-Bernalillo County Water Utility Authority (ABCWUA) was reviewing a 2012 draft Northwest Service Area Integrated Infrastructure Plan for an area that includes Volcano Heights, which identifies the size of water transmission trunk lines, storage capacity, water treatment, and fire storage necessary to support development. - Increased demand within both the Corrales and Volcano Trunks will require additional treatment capacity at the wells within both these trunks. - (ii) Additional storage capacity (i.e. an additional water tank) may be needed to provide fire protection to new development within Volcano Heights.
 The ABCWUA will determine future storage requirements based on details as new development is proposed. - (iii) All necessary, required infrastructure improvements to provide water service to Volcano Heights will be constructed by the developer.
-This includes the internal distribution systems in the study area. - (iv) All new infrastructure must be built to ABCWUA standards before the Water Authority accepts the new infrastructure.

-(v) As Volcano Heights is outside of the existing ABCWUA service area, all development will be assessed Water Supply Charges as well as Utility Expansion Charges.
+This includes the internal distribution systems in the study area. - (iv) All new infrastructure must be built to ABCWUA standards before the Water Authority accepts the new infrastructure. - (v) As Volcano Heights is outside of the existing ABCWUA service area, all development will be assessed Water Supply Charges as well as Utility Expansion Charges.
 The Water Supply Charges relate to the acquisition of new water rights necessary to provide service outside of the defined ABCWUA service area.